 Assessing the Arts and Humanities

 Quantitatively assessing the learning objectives of the arts and humanities disciplines often proves to be a challenging task for undergraduate programs.
-ExamSoft’s Rubrics gives art, music, and physical education educators a tool to tackle formative assessment types through “tagging” rubric dimensions to psychomotor, affective, and cognitive learning outcomes.
+ExamSoft’s rubrics tool gives art, music, and physical education educators a tool to tackle formative assessment types through “tagging” rubric dimensions to psychomotor, affective, and cognitive learning outcomes.
 This enables arts and humanities educators to quickly identify gaps in teaching and curriculum so they can make the necessary course corrections without sacrificing the assessment type that works best for their teaching and learning needs.

 The learning outcomes crisis in higher education isn’t unsolvable.
 Solutions like the ExamSoft assessment platform and rubrics give undergraduate programs assessment tools that will lead to the better development of student skills and teaching methods—all while simplifying the entire assessment process.
 The decline in learned student skills presents undergraduate programs an opportunity to innovate and adapt.

 Get the process started and schedule a demo with us today.